Disabled World LogoWorld Map

 Clinical trials of LDN are needed, but as some would need to run for six to twelve months or longer, they’d be costly.
 Naltrexone has long been ‘off-patent’, so the pharmaceutical companies that initiate clinical trials are unlikely to perceive this particular unmet market need as potentially profitable and worthy of investment.

 Commercialism can benefit markets - but there are distinct areas where commercial markets should not dominate, infiltrate, conflict, or otherwise influence to the detriment of the greater public good.
-Indeed, the story behind LDN infers the health market scales have long been tipped too far in favour of commercialism and are in need of re-balancing.
+Indeed, the story behind LDN infers the health market scales have long been tipped too far in favor of commercialism and are in need of re-balancing.

 ‘Optimum quality of life’ is a basic human right that should stand tall, above all other rights.
 It is sacrosanct and must therefore be protected from the taint of ‘conflict of interest’.
 Societies thrive in an environment of fair play and balanced needs, and there is no greater need for fair play and balance than in health.